-Below are examples of the most common type of assets in accounting.
+Below are examples of the most common assets in accounting.

 - Temporary Investments

 - Property, Plant & Equipment

 Assets can be divided into subcategories which are mentioned below

 #1 – Current Assets (Short Term in Nature)

 - Cash: It includes the bank balance and cash available in the business.

 - Temporary Investments: It includes investment in short term money market instruments, debt instruments, mutual funds or investment in the public equity of other business.
 The intent here is to park surplus cash in more productive places then bank accounts in order to yield a higher return from your investments over a short period of time.

 - Accounts Receivables: It includes receipt claim from your customers for future payment of your credit sale.

 - Inventory: It includes the stock of the business like for an automobile company; cars produced will be their inventory as their main motive is to sell them.

 - Prepaid Insurance: This may sound unusual but insurance premium that we pay in advance is actually our short term assets as it helps us to mitigate any contingent liability that may arise in the future from that item against which we took insurance.
 Let’s take the example of auto insurance; we take it because if an accident happens then the auto insurance company will pay us for the damages thereby reducing our hassle and for that, they charge an annual premium, and hence it is a short term asset for us.